ppscon/CBOM/DEMO-GUIDE.md

   ```
 - **Private image**: log in first (`docker login`) so Trivy can pull it.

-You now have a reproducible demo that proves QVS-CBOM integrates with existing scanners and highlights weak cryptography.
+the demo can integrate with existing scanners and highlights weak cryptography.